testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

 👀 &nbsp; **Alternatives:** Write tests that cover the entire user flow in the system including many interactions (i.e., E2E) - Probably will result in slow execution (i.e., minutes, not seconds) and sometimes with flakiness.
 A few of thes tests are needed.
-It can not serve as the canonical test technique that developers write frequently during coding.  ❌;
+It can not serve as the canonical test technique that developers write frequently during coding  ❌;

 <br/>